Configuration Options

 kubectl create configmap hivemq-kafka-configuration --from-file=config.xml=your-config-file.xml

-To configure request headers for an authenticated download of the extensionUri or customizationUri, create a Secret with the header names as keys:
+To configure request headers for an authenticated download of the extensionUri or customizationUri, create a Kubernetes Secret with the header names as keys:

 kubectl create secret generic github-auth-token-secret --from-literal="Authorization=Bearer YOUR-TOKEN" --from-literal="X-GitHub-Api-Version=2022-11-28"